Reeling BackwardRating: 4.5 of 5 yaps

 Meanwhile, Johnny is scruffy and unkempt, sporting a denim jacket most of the time.
 He upgrades his wardrobe a bit after donning a badge, but then McQuown nearly cuts off his fingers during a confrontation, so he spends the latter part of the movie looking rather pathetic, holding his bandaged hand in a timid manner.

-I think it’s an attempt to mix up the conception of heroes and villains, of the brave and the craven, with Johnny mincing up and down the dusty street in an unmanly gate, while Blaisedell strides slowly and purposefully in classic Western fashion.
+I think it’s an attempt to mix up the conception of heroes and villains, of the brave and the craven, with Johnny mincing up and down the dusty street in an unmanly gait, while Blaisedell strides slowly and purposefully in classic Western fashion.
 The renowned gunslinger relies more on his reputation, not to mention his back-up man, than his guts.
 And the reformed thug-turned-lawman is willing to stand up to 20 armed men while barely being able to hold his gun.

 “When you stand to win, you gotta stand to lose, too,” Johnny says.